Cognizant-Learning/MasterRepoJun19/Manju/CRUD-DesignTools-2207935-2056674-2027423/CRUD_dashboard/requirement.md

 - search bar width should 80%, delete selected should be same color of other buttons
 - update search functionality with name, sku and category
 - give some relistic names to "name"
+- add test cases as well for ts files